 - Want battle-tested Safe multi-sig

-- Don't mind bridging assets once
+- Do not mind bridging assets once

 - Value open-source, auditable code

-Best for: Ethereum purists, DeFi power users, privacy advocates
+Best for: Ethereum purists, DeFi power users, privacy advocates.

 Choose Tria if you: